 “At Alexander and Co we cover a wide range of areas.
 I’m based in Dunstable and Luton, and we are seeing high demand for two and three-bedroom family homes, whereas in Aylesbury there are quite a few commuters that will be looking for one and two-bedroom apartments and flats, and it’s more expensive.
 We have a real mixture of rental properties across our portfolio.”

-Final advice from Mark
+Final advice from James

 “All of the changes in legislation will take a bit of time for people to understand, but there’s also a fantastic opportunity for people too.
 If you’ve got a good mortgage broker, if you’ve sought proper professional advice in terms of accountancy and setting up the company, then there are great opportunities out there.
 Before you take action, seek professional advice rather than sticking your head in the sand.”